-Plan Allocations New
+Plan Land Allocations New

-Concern: Comments expressed support for plan allocations and designations such as watershed, recreation, key linkage areas, wildlife management areas, and wild and scenic rivers.
-Comments requested a number of unique land allocations or designations for different areas, including:
+Concern: Comments expressed support for plan land allocations and designations such as watershed, recreation, key linkage areas, wildlife management areas, and wild and scenic rivers.
+Comments requested a number of unique plan land allocations or designations for different areas, including:

-- a wildlife management area or a wildlife refuge (versus backcountry area) for Porcupine-Buffalo Horn area to provide stronger wildlife protection - a wildlife management area (versus backcountry area) for the Lionhead area to provide stronger wildlife protection - a special management area for the Porcupine-Buffalo area - a special management area for the Hyalite Watershed area to protect Bozeman's water source - a special designation to protect unique plants in the alpine areas near Crazy Peak in the Crazy Mountains - National conservation areas, national recreation areas, and national protection areas to protect lands while allowing public use - corridors through wilderness or recommended wilderness to allow mountain bike use on the Gallatin Crest
+Appendix G. Responses to Comments on the Draft Environmental Impact Statement and Draft Revised Forest Plan a wildlife management area or a wildlife refuge (versus backcountry area) for Porcupine-Buffalo Horn area to provide stronger wildlife protection a wildlife management area (versus backcountry area) for the Lionhead area to provide stronger wildlife protection a special management area for the Porcupine-Buffalo Area a special management area for the Hyalite Watershed area to protect Bozeman's water source a special designation to protect unique plants in the alpine areas near Crazy Peak in the Crazy Mountains corridors through wilderness or recommended wilderness to allow mountain bike use on the Gallatin Crest